My Passion: 2010–2012 (Corporate Flesh Party)

 In January and February 2010, My Passion joined All Time Low, The Blackout and Young Guns on the Kerrang!
 Relentless Energy Drink Tour 2010 where they shared opening slots with Young Guns.
 After receiving much coverage by Kerrang! during the tour in the form of videos and blog posts, My Passion appeared on the front cover of the magazine.

 On 4 March, My Passion released the video to "Crazy and Me".
 It has since received 47,000 views on YouTube and been screened on Kerrang!
 Television and Scuzz.
 Towards the end of March, My Passion played three dates sponsored by Red Bull in Belfast, Dublin and Limerick, before rejoining friends and touring partners Kill Hannah in April for their "Wake Up Sleepers" tour, on which My Passion played many songs from their unreleased second album.

 The band went into the studio in April to record these songs into their follow-up to Corporate Flesh Party.
 The album, entitled Inside This Machine, is currently being mixed by producer John Mitchell and is planned for release in September, as confirmed by René at Slam Dunk Festival in May.

 My Passion announced a UK headlining tour, the "Inside This Machine Tour", in October 2010 to coincide with the album's release.
-Songs from My Passion's recently announced second album include "The Girl Who Lost Her Smile" and "Asleep In The Asylum", which have been played at live shows since October 2009, 'The Mess We Made Of Our Lives' which has been played since the 2010 European Wake Up The Sleepers tour with Kill Hannah.
-'Seven Birds', 'In My Fever' and "My Confession" were revealed in the 17 April issue of Kerrang! magazine.
+Songs from My Passion's recently announced second album include "The Girl Who Lost Her Smile" and "Asleep in the Asylum", which have been played at live shows since October 2009, 'The Mess We Made of Our Lives' which has been played since the 2010 European Wake Up The Sleepers tour with Kill Hannah.
+'Seven Birds', 'In My Fever' and "My Confession" were revealed in 17 April issue of Kerrang! magazine.
 "In My Fever" was played by Daniel P. Carter on his Radio 1 Rock Show and Seven Birds was released as a free download via the band's website in July.

 On 11 August 2010, My Passion revealed Jamie Nicholls from defunct Alt' rock outfit Firetone as their new drummer.
 Jonathan Gaskin will continue to play for My Passion as second guitarist, keyboard player and vocalist.